 , maintains an active and successful Public Affairs program to inform and educate the public about foot health and the function of the podiatric physician as the foot specialist.
 New public service and awareness programs are developed each year to ensure that government officials, medical professionals, and consumers are educated about podiatric medicine and its importance to overall good health.

-FPMA has served as a sponsor of the Florida ADA Step Out Walks for the past three years.
+FPMA has served as a sponsor of the Florida ADA Step Out Walks since 2010.
 For more information, click here.

 Today's Podiatrist Campaign in Florida

 The materials that APMA put together for the Today's Podiatrist Campaign are designed for states that, by law, are limited to a foot and ankle scope.
 Because Florida's scope of practice also deals with related structures of the leg, FPMA has customized the APMA documents to insure that the Florida Campaign is consistent with our statutory scope of practice.

 You can access all of the materials specific to Florida by going to the FPMA Member Portal and clicking on the "Today's Podiatrist Florida Materials" link.
 Please note that you will need to log in to the FPMA website in order to access the documents.

 To access the Today's Podiatrist web page on the APMA website, click here.